Runelt/aurora/readme.md

 # PROJECT AURORA
 - Application that can play the music from files and URL
 - It is totally free and it doesn't include any Advertisements
-- You can download it at Release button of the right side
+- You can download it in Releases
 - It is beta and "AURORA" is project name